 520

 Figure 1: Stress versus strain development during the shearing phase.
-The shearing was conducted circumferential-displacement controlled and at constant confining stress of 4 MPa.
+The shearing was conducted circumferential-displacement controlled (0.08 mm/min) and at constant confining stress of 4 MPa.
 Peak stress was reached at 11.3 MPa differential stress and crack initiation was observed at 2.3 MPa.
 The volumetric strain curve indicated bulk compaction over the entire experiment.

 525

 Figure 2: Methodology and sample preparation for the BIB-SEM: After dismantling and sample stabilization by epoxy resin, the sample was cut normal to the fracture plane.
-Subsampling followed on selected regions of interest (red boxes) which were subjected to ion beam polishing.
+Subsampling followed on selected regions of interest (red boxes), which were subjected to ion beam polishing.
 Finally, BSE-SEM micrographs were taken at low magnifications (110x to 200x) and detailed high resolution

 530 SE2- and BSE-SEM images were produced from regions of interest.
 Pore segmentation was carried out by threshold segmentation of SE2 images.